How Inflation Eats US Savings

 Three households, three strategies, 30-year horizon (assume 3% inflation, historical asset class returns):

-Household A (Cash Strategy): Holds $50,000 in savings account earning 1% nominal (some years 0.5%, some years 4%, averaging 1% over 30 years).
-After 30 years: $67,400 nominal, $27,700 real (adjusted to today's purchasing power).
+Household A (Cash Strategy): Holds $50,000 in savings earning 1% nominal (averaging over rate cycles).
+After 30 years: $67,400 nominal, $27,700 real.
 Real wealth change: -$22,300 (they can buy 44% less than at the start).

 Household B (Bond Strategy): Invests $50,000 in investment-grade bonds earning 5.5% nominal (historical average).
 After 30 years: $265,000 nominal, $109,000 real.
 Real wealth change: +$59,000 (118% purchasing power growth, or 2.5% real return annually).

-Household C (Stock Strategy): Invests $50,000 in S&P 500 index fund earning 10.4% nominal (historical average).
+Household C (Stock Strategy): Invests $50,000 in an S&P 500 index fund earning 10.4% nominal (historical average).
 After 30 years: $959,000 nominal, $394,000 real.
 Real wealth change: +$344,000 (688% purchasing power growth, or 7.2% real return annually).11

 Inflation Protection Strategies (TIPS and I Bonds)

-Treasury Inflation-Protected Securities (TIPS): Bonds with principal that adjusts for CPI (rises with inflation, floors at original value at maturity).
-You receive a fixed real interest rate (currently 1.40% for 5-year TIPS) paid semi-annually on the adjusted principal.12 Example: $10,000 TIPS at 1.125% coupon.
-Inflation runs 3% in year one.
+Treasury Inflation-Protected Securities (TIPS): Bonds whose principal adjusts for CPI (rises with inflation, floors at original value at maturity).
+You receive a fixed real interest rate -- currently 1.40% for 5-year TIPS per the U.S. Treasury -- paid semi-annually on the adjusted principal.12 Example: $10,000 TIPS at 1.125% coupon with 3% inflation in year one.
 Your principal adjusts to $10,300.
 You earn 1.125% on $10,300 = $116 interest.
 Total return: ~4.1% nominal (3% inflation compensation + 1.1% real yield).

-Series I Savings Bonds (I Bonds): Non-marketable bonds (held via TreasuryDirect, no secondary trading) with composite rate = fixed rate + variable inflation rate (reset every 6 months based on CPI).
+Series I Savings Bonds (I Bonds): Non-marketable bonds (held via TreasuryDirect, no secondary trading) with a composite rate = fixed rate + variable inflation rate (reset every 6 months based on CPI).
 Current rate: 4.03% (November 2025 to April 2026), composed of 0.9% fixed + 3.12% variable.13 Purchase limits: $10,000/year electronic, $5,000 paper (via tax refund).
 Minimum holding period: 1 year.
 Penalty: lose last 3 months interest if redeemed before 5 years.

 The TIPS Principal Adjustment Mechanism

-Principal adjustment: $1,000 × 1.03 = $1,030 (new principal reflects CPI gain).
+Principal adjustment: $1,000 x 1.03 = $1,030 (new principal reflects CPI gain).

 Interest payment: 1% / 2 = 0.5% paid semi-annually on adjusted principal.
-First payment (6 months): 0.5% × $1,015 (halfway through inflation adjustment) = $5.08.
-Second payment: 0.5% × $1,030 = $5.15.
+First payment (6 months): 0.5% x $1,015 = $5.08.
+Second payment: 0.5% x $1,030 = $5.15.
 Total interest: $10.23 for the year.

 Total return: Principal gain ($30) + interest ($10.23) = $40.23 or 4.0% nominal (3% inflation compensation + 1% real yield).